Faculty & Staff Demographics

 Beyond these categories, Dell Medical School defines diversity broadly, to include all facets by which individuals identify themselves.

 On average, women are better represented in Dell Med’s faculty than they are at other U.S. medical schools.
-Here, 55 faculty members are women and 70 are men — 44 and 56 percent, respectively.
-In 2017, women comprised 41 percent and men 59 percent of medical school faculty in America.
+Here, 105 faculty members are women and 126 are men — 46% and 54%, respectively.
+In 2019, women comprised 42% and men comprised 58% of medical school faculty in the United States.

-Dell Med recognizes that a disparity remains, and that representation is not equal across all departments.
-We are committed to continuing to work to close the gender gap in medicine.
+Though the percentage of female faculty members has increased since 2018, Dell Med recognizes that a disparity remains, and we are committed to continuing to work to close the gender gap in medicine.

 Did You Know?